 Also, if you are not bored, if you are busy with projects, it will be a lot easier to maintain your fast.
 You'll likely be too busy to notice you are hungry.

-Also beneficial for weight loss, is a fiber supplement ← (read the link as the details are important).
+Also beneficial for weight loss, is a natural and low-gas fiber supplement.

 Aside from many other health benefit of fiber, it helps to reduce the calorie density of the food you are consuming:

 By reducing the calorie density, you will feel full after consuming less calories.

 Another benefit of eating high-fiber foods, or supplementing with fiber, is that you will have a lesser glycemic response.
 Your digestive system will take more time in absorbing the calories, giving you steady energy.
 Steady energy will offset sugar cravings.
 Soluble fiber will also keep you hydrated, because the fiber will absorb the water and release it slowly as your body has need for it.
 Without fiber you pee out more of the water you drink.

 There are times where you may confuse hunger with thirst.
 There are also times when plain water just doesn't seem at all appetizing.